 - Documentation should be current within three-five years.
 However, each case is evaluated

-on an individual basis and exceptions may be granted depending upon circumstances
+on an individual basis and exceptions may be made depending upon circumstances and

 - Keep in mind that assessments done in childhood may not be sufficient documentation